-He only directed his ‘symptoms point of view’ outward; he never used it to look within himself honestly.
-That is understandable, for aiming a rigorous and comprehensive ‘symptoms point of view‘ inward is liable to wean us of our own agenda.
-That’s no fun; our biases love us as much as we love them!
+Marx directed his ‘symptoms point of view’ outward, so he never applied it to look deeply within himself.
+That is understandable, for aiming a rigorous and comprehensive symptoms point of view (p.141) inward is liable to wean us from our own biased agenda, and that’s no fun.
+Our biases love us as much as we love them!

 Where the symptoms point…

-Interestingly, both core Taoist and monotheist (Judaism, Christianity, Islam) views roughly agree on the underlying causes of humanity’s distress—our ‘dis-ease’ as the Tao Te Ching calls it.
+Interestingly, both core Taoist and monotheist (Judaism, Christianity, and Islam) views roughly agree on the underlying causes of humanity’s distress, our disease as chapter 71 calls it.
 The Book of Genesis 2:17 says, “But of the tree of the knowledge of good and evil, thou shalt not eat of it: for in the day that thou eatest thereof thou shalt surely die”.
-Chapter 71 says, Realizing I don’t know is better; not knowing this knowing is dis-ease; and again in chapter 2 with, All under heaven realizing beauty as beauty, wickedness already.
+Chapter 71 says, Realizing I don’t know is better; not knowing this knowing is disease; and again in chapter 2 with, All under heaven realizing beauty as beauty, wickedness already.
 All realizing goodness as goodness, no goodness already.

-Back in the late 60’s, in the middle of the Sahara Desert, I reached what turned out to be my life’s lowest point.
+In the late 60’s, I was in the middle of the Sahara Desert where I reached my life’s lowest point.
 Out there in the middle of nowhere, I concluded that the world might as well have its nuclear World War III.
-The humanity that survived could then start over fresh, and hopefully get it right the next time around.
-I had come to see our species as a kind of cancer on the earth—we use up everything nature has to offer and give back nothing.
+The humanity that survived could then start over fresh, and perhaps get it right the next time around.
+I had come to see our species as a kind of cancer on the Earth since we use up everything nature has to offer and we give back nothing in return.

-Marx’s enemy was religion, among other things I’m sure.
-My enemy was a cancerous humanity.
-This dynamic is also a vicious circle that spins either positively or negatively, albeit, just as nature intends it.
+The ego’s survival also hinges on how passionately we identify and hold onto our favored friends.
+This dynamic is a vicious circle that spins either positively or negatively, albeit, just as nature intends it.
 I repeat, just as Nature intends!
-In addition, the mind doesn’t really set the direction; the mind is just reflecting our emotions—how we feel.
-I see mind as just the tip of the iceberg; emotion is the unseen bulk below the surface.
+In addition, the mind doesn’t really set the direction.
+The mind mostly reflects our emotions, i.e., how we currently feel.
+Mind is just the tip of the iceberg; emotion is the unseen bulk below the surface of awareness.
 As emotion tips so goes the mind.
-Thus, of course, Realizing I don’t know is better; not knowing this knowing is dis-ease.
+Therefore, Realizing I don’t know is better; not knowing this knowing is disease!

 Life is learning life

-What is called profound sameness in chapter 56, and the 2nd Noble Truth of Buddha both shout out the obvious, truth be told.
-It is our fear and need—the building blocks of the blind spot (The Dunning–Kruger effect p.144) thwart our view.
-This is why wisdom cannot be passed on the next generation.
-We are all born with innate fears and needs, meaning we all have our personal blind spot to ‘appreciate’.
-Only after you appreciate it, can you actually begin to get a handle on it.
-Such matters are beyond the realm of teaching.
+Chapter 56’s This is called profound sameness and Buddha’s 2nd Noble Truth both point to obvious facets of nature.
+Yet, our fears and needs, the building blocks of the blind spot (The Dunning–Kruger effect p.144) thwart our view.
+This is why we can’t actually pass wisdom onto the next generation.
+We are all born with innate fears and needs, which means we all have our personal blind spot to recognize.
+Only after we realize it, can we begin managing it.
+Surely, such matters are beyond the realm of teaching.

-If you acknowledge the existence of the blind spot, you might seriously wonder if there is any way to perceive its effect upon you.
+If you think over the blind spot effect, you may wonder if there is any way to perceive its effect upon you.
 I’ve found that seeing how blind others can be is the first step.
-Next, looking at myself with rigorous self-honest until I find that same blindness in my outlook.
-To date, I’ve never failed to find it.
-Finally, consider this simple analogy: the human mind and its cognitive powers are like a bird that has evolved gigantic wings that take a lifetime to acquire skill at using (if it is lucky).
-If nothing else, nature loves to experiment, and we are just one of its latest.
+Next comes self-honestly looking within until I find that same blindness in my outlook, and to date I’ve never failed to find it!
+Finally, consider this simple analogy: the human mind and its cognitive powers are like a bird that has evolved gigantic wings that take a lifetime to acquire some skill at using.
+If nothing else, we are just one of nature’s latest evolutionary experiments.

-(2) The idea of a bio-hookwink serves as a constant reminder that what I want is based in biology.
-The idea of core instincts driving human nature serves too.
-The notion that humans are somehow ‘above’ instinct, that we control them, or that instincts are just blind forces that just drive other animals is almost pathetic.
-I say pathetic because this (or any) elitist perspective is merely a symptom of a deep underlying sense of insecurity.
-Why is our species so insecure?
+(2) The idea of a bio-hoodwink (p.11, 100) serves as a constant reminder that what we want is based in biology, i.e., the instincts driving human nature.
+The notion that humans are somehow above instinct, that we control them, or that instincts are just blind forces that only drive other animals is pathetic.
+I say pathetic because this elitist perspective is merely a symptom of our deep underlying sense of insecurity.
 I’m guessing this insecurity is a result of our mind’s disease… or vice versa?
 However, the mind can be part of the cure as well, and realizing I don’t know is better is where the treatment begins.